qd-cae/qd-cae-python/README.md

 python -m pip install qd
 ```

-Note though that the precompiled .whl might not work for all distributions.  **If your distribution is missing please open a request**
+Note though that the precompiled .whl might not work for all distributions (I use Anaconda Python x64).  **If your distribution is missing please open a request**

 For **Linux** I have also compiled some wheels in the ```dist``` folder, though they might not work for any distribution.
 If you need to compile it for yourself, run: